What is a Bike Fit? - Coach Tip Tuesday

 2. Adjusting the bicycle so that the rider naturally falls into a comfortable position.

-If you go for a bike fit, be sure to bring EVERYTHING that you would normally use or wear when riding your bicycle.
-Being able to observe exactly what you do and what you wear/use when you ride your bicycle helps the fitter make the best recommendations and adjustments for you to help get you comfortable.
-Some of these recommendations may include different parts for the bicycle (such as a new saddle, handlebars, riser bars, pedal extensions, pedal styles, and more!).
+If you go for a Bike Fit, be sure to bring EVERYTHING that you would normally use or wear when riding your bicycle.
+(If you’re in doubt about something, bring it anyway.
+It’s better to have it and not need it than it is to need it and not have it.)
+Being able to observe exactly what you do and what you wear and use when you ride your bicycle helps the fitter make the best recommendations and adjustments for you to help get you comfortable.
+Some of these recommendations may include different parts for the bicycle (such as a new saddle, stem, handlebars, riser bars, pedal extensions, pedal styles, and more!).

 One’s bike fit is dynamic - just like you are when you ride your bicycle.
 This means that your fit will (and should!) change over time.
 If you ride a lot, it’s a good idea to get a Bike Fit at least every 1-2 years to make sure you’re optimizing your comfort and efficiency.
-Changes in body composition, fitness level, and/or style of riding necessitate a new Bike Fit for maximum comfort.
+Changes in body composition, fitness level, style of riding, and/or changes in your bicycle’s equipment (such as adding aerobars or switching to a clipless pedal system) necessitate a new Bike Fit for maximum comfort.
 One of the most important things to bear in mind is that a body weight change of +/- 10 pounds (4.5 kilograms) warrants a new Bike Fit.
 (This is the most common reason I see for changes in comfort on a bicycle; if you are uncomfortable in a bike fit position that was previously comfortable for you, this may very well be the reason you are currently experiencing that discomfort.)

 The Bottom Line

 No matter how or what you ride, you deserve to be comfortable on a bicycle.
 A Bike Fit is NOT just for people who are participating in races or riding extremely long distances.
-Reach out to a quality Bike Fitter in your area to keep your body comfortable and happy as you pedal along to wherever the road or trail takes you!
+Feel free to connect with me if you’d like to learn more about how to keep your body comfortable and happy as you pedal along to wherever the road or trail takes you!

 Previous post